BIOS1140/BIOS1140.github.io/docs/Exercise7.md

 So far we have calculated descriptive statistics from two sets of sequence data.
 This is obviously useful to demonstrate how these statistics work and reinforcing our understanding of them.
 However, in modern evolutionary genetics, we are often working with much larger datasets than what we have dealt with so far.
 As sequencing technology becomes cheaper, faster and more accessible, we are regularly working with genome-scale data.
 This has implications for how we handle data and also how we interpret it and use it to test hypotheses or make some form of evolutionary inference.

-In this section of the tutorial, we will use a package called `PopGenome` to read variants called from **whole genome resequencing data** into R and then we will calculate nucleotide diversity within and among populations and also along a single chromosome. **A word of caution** `PopGenome` is a very useful package, but it is not always the most user friendly, so we have done our best to simplify matters as much as possible here.
+In this section of the tutorial, we will use a package called `PopGenome` to read variants called from **whole genome resequencing data** into R and then we will calculate nucleotide diversity within and among populations and also along a single chromosome. **A word of caution:** `PopGenome` is a very useful package, but it is not always the most user friendly, so we have done our best to simplify matters as much as possible here.

 ### Reading in variant data

 The data we are going to be working with for this section is a set of **SNP** calls from whole-genome resequencing of *Passer* sparrows.
 It was originally used in a study on the evolution of human commensalism in the house sparrow by [Ravinet *et al.* (2018)](http://rspb.royalsocietypublishing.org/content/285/1884/20181246).
 In the dataset there are SNPs from four sparrow species - the house sparrow, the Italian sparrow, the Spanish sparrow, the tree sparrow and also data from a house sparrow sub-species known as the Bactrianus sparrow.

 The data comes in two parts.
 We'll deal with the actual SNP data first.
 This is stored in a file called a VCF, which stands for [variant call format](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
-This is a standard file format for storing SNP data and is produced by a lot of SNP calling pipelines.
-It is beyond the scope of todays tutorial to go into much detail about VCF files - all you really need to do today is understand that it is a format we need to read in to R in order to work with the SNP data.

-One thing you should know about VCF files though is that they can quickly become very very big.
+One thing you should know about VCF files is that they can quickly become very very big.
 The one we are using today is a much smaller, randomly sampled version of the true dataset **from a single chromosome only**, however it is still quite a large file size.
 Because it is large, the file is compressed and there are some preprocessing steps you will need to do before you can open in it in R.

 -   First, download the [VCF](https://bios1140.github.io/data/sparrow_chr8_downsample.vcf.gz)
 -   Next, make a directory in your working directory (use `getwd` if you don't know where that is) and call it `sparrow_snps`